Skip to content

 This video by The Net Ninja will help you get started with blade.

-Since Leaf's core doesn't give you any structure, you'll have to set up blade yourself.
+Blade comes with Leaf MVC out of the box, fully configured and ready to use.
+However, if you're using Leaf Core, you'll need to set up Blade yourself.
 Don't worry, it's pretty easy.
-All you need to do is install blade, configure it to match your project's setup and you're good to go.
+All you need to do is install Blade, configure it to match your project's setup, and you're good to go.

 leaf install blade